cypriss/mutations/README.md

 ## What about validation errors?

-If things don't pan out, you'll get back an Mutations::ErrorHash object that maps invalid inputs to either symbols or messages.
+If things don't pan out, you'll get back an Chickens::ErrorHash object that maps invalid inputs to either symbols or messages.
 Example:

 ```ruby
 # Didn't pass required field 'email', and newsletter_subscribe is the wrong format: